100 Main Street | P.O. Box 137

 Keeping the history of East Jordan and the surrounding area alive.

-Board / Membership meetings are 2nd Wednesday at 6:00 PM at various locations.
+Board / Membership meetings are 2nd Wednesday at 6:00 PM at City Hall.

 Downtown museum open during business hours of City Hall on Main Street.